 There are at least 100,000 practitioners that range from volunteers, community workers and general advisors who may be helping people with money management for a fraction of their time, right the way through to people who provide this help all day, every day.
 So how can we help them to provide the best possible support for the people they serve?

-The Money Advice Service (MAS) want to know that people are receiving quality money support, and to help the sector attract, retain and develop practitioners; giving money guidance and support the attention and importance that it deserves.
+The Money Advice Service (MAS) (now part of the SFGB) want to know that people are receiving quality money support, and to help the sector attract, retain and develop practitioners; giving money guidance and support the attention and importance that it deserves.

 To help achieve this aim, MAS has commissioned Pye Tait to develop a practitioner competency framework, linking to training and qualifications.
 It will be developed in collaboration with the financial capability community and with credible, reputable partners.

 Going forward, the competency framework is intended to provide practitioners and their organisations access to quality resources, training, evidence and insights that they can easily access and use to implement positive change in programmes and services in the short and long term.

 How the work is being conducted

 MAS has appointed Pye Tait Consulting to independently carry out the research and design of the framework.

 The research and design will be conducted in 3 phases: